2braincells2go/cookieDisclaimer/README.md

-# cookieDisclaimer (version 0.9.0)
+# cookieDisclaimer (version 0.10.1)
 a jquery cookie disclaimer bar according the EU Law

 ### Beta Version
-This plugin is now at beta version.
-I'm testing it on all browsers.
+This plugin is now at beta version.<br>
+Before version 1.0 API can change frequently.

+Tested at now only on Chrome - Mozilla - Opera (Windows)

 ## Installation